-This fall I did something I’ve never done before, I only asked my male friends for book recommendations.
+I recently did something I’ve never done before, I only asked my male friends for book recommendations.
 The inspiration came after a good male friend of mine had noticed that a large percentage of the books I had been reading, fell under the “self-help” category.
 I didn’t even realize it at first because the books on my shelf weren’t obvious like, “How to Get Over a Breakup” or Tony Robbins’ famous “Money: Master The Game.”
 These reads were more subtle, like Elizabeth Gilbert’s “Big Magic” or Don Miguel Ruiz’s “The Four Agreements.”
 I couldn’t help but ask myself: Had I become obsessed with self-help books?

 If you’re a woman living in the United States, chances are you’ve become obsessed or at least exposed to the constantly growing, self-help culture that we live in.
 Go on Instagram and you’ll notice every other woman recommending a self-help book or posting an inspirational quote using the hashtag #selfcare or #selflove – myself included.
 We live in a society that’s fascinated with the idea of self-improvement and while that’s not necessarily a bad thing, it is interesting to note that this self-help obsession appeals a lot more to women than to men.
 Why is that?

-I hit up my male friends this fall and was impressed with some of the book recommendations I was given, from mystery novels, non-fiction memoirs – even biographies.
+I hit up my male friends and was impressed with some of the book recommendations I was given, from mystery novels, non-fiction memoirs – even biographies.
 I’ve purchased quite a few of them and can’t believe it’s been this long since I’ve read a good book that didn’t have some sort of motivational/ self-improvement angle.
 I really have been missing out.
 The reason why I specifically reached out to my male friends is because I noticed whenever I asked my girlfriends for book recommendations, not a single one of them mentioned a title that couldn’t easily fall under the category of self-help or new age philosophy.

 Research shows that women are way more financially invested in self-improvement than men.
 In fact, in 2016 women were already making up 70 percent of the self-help market.
 But a 2015 study conducted by the University of Montreal, found that self-help books weren’t actually helping women, they were just giving them hope and in many cases, making them feel worse.
 The study found that self-help readers were more sensitive to stress and more likely to experience depressive symptoms than non self-help readers.
 And while self-help literature might be huge among women in the states, it isn’t actually a thing in happier countries.